YashSarang/B.E-Mumbai-University-Second-Year/README.md

 Second Year with Effect from AY 2021-22
 --------

-Advise any improvements/suggestions for the repository on - https://docs.google.com/document/d/1_3qtbeMxFyW5JM4eH_xrSYFcjm2ZPhB9g7PxfHtW6uQ/edit?usp=sharing
+Advise any improvements/suggestions for the repository on my mail.

 Feel free to contact me regarding the same if necessary on 2020.yash.sarang@ves.ac.in